bioinformatics-training/intro-machine-learning-2017/docs/09-clustering.md

 library(cluster)
 ```

 We are going to take another look at k-means clustering of the blobs data-set (figure \@ref(fig:kmeansRangeK)).
-Specifically we are going to see if silhouette analysis supports our original choice of k=3 as the optimum number of clusters (figure \@ref(fig:choosingK)).
+Specifically we are going to see if silhouette analysis supports our original choice of k=3 as the optimum number of clusters (figure \@ref(fig:choosingKplot)).

 Silhouette analysis requires a minimum of two clusters, so we'll try values of k from 2 to 9.